Originally published: December 2021

 About the Company and Founders

-Swan Bitcoin was co-founded by CEO Cory Klippsten and CTO Yan Pritzker in 2019, and the platform launched to the public in March 2020.
+Swan Bitcoin was co-founded by CEO Cory Klippsten and CTO Yan Pritzker in 2019, they brought on their third co-founder Brady Swensen in early 2020, and the platform launched to the public in March 2020.

 Along with an MBA from the University of Chicago, Cory had prior roles at Microsoft, Morgan Stanley, McKinsey & Co, and Google, and then shifted into venture capital where he invested in and advised dozens of startups for the better part of the past decade.
 In addition to being the CEO of Swan Bitcoin, he’s currently an advisor to Riot Blockchain (NASDAQ: RIOT) and other companies/funds.